Conflicts of Interest

 - give you all the details they know about the conflict

 - explain why they believe they are in a conflict or potential conflict of interest

 - advise you to obtain independent advice

-If you and the buyer agree to proceed in transaction brokerage, you will both have to sign an Agreement to Represent Both Buyer and Seller form, which ends the sole agency representation for you and the buyer, and it sets out the terms of the new relationship between your real estate professional, you, and the buyer.
-If you or the buyer don’t agree to transaction brokerage, your real estate professional will present you with other options.
+If you and the buyer agree to proceed in transaction brokerage, you will both have to sign an Agreement to Represent Both Buyer and Seller form, which ends the sole agency representation for you and the buyer, and it sets out the terms of the new relationship between your real estate licensee, you, and the buyer.
+If you or the buyer don’t agree to transaction brokerage, your real estate licensee will present you with other options.

 Once you are aware of any conflict of interest, it’s up to you how you want to proceed.
-You may want to get legal advice or you may want to proceed with a different real estate professional.
+You may want to get legal advice or you may want to proceed with a different real estate licensee.

 Your real estate licensee cannot provide services to you if they are in a conflict of interest unless you give them your written informed consent.